sakomws/ai-workshop/sessions/06_low_latency_llms/README.md

 # Session Title: Low Latency on LLMs and Agent Workflows

 Welcome to the **Low Latency on LLMs and Agent Workflows** session of the DevFest AI Workshop!
-This session will guide you through [brief session purpose or topic].
+This session will guide you through agentic workflows using Groq.

 ---